Skip to product information

 I hope these lines will find you enjoying perfect happiness together with your worthy wife Renata.

-Councilor Francisco Mendes Filho
+Councilman Francisco Mendes Jr.

-2nd letter | “Days later he swore he shot me six times in the head”
+2nd letter | “Days later he swore he would shoot me 6 times in the head”

 Xapuri, on 3 - 02 - 80

-Arrested friend João and Renata
+Dear friend João, and Renata

-Look, that day when you boarded the bus to travel, the police officer came to my side and asked who are these guys?...
-I replied, they are my student friends, he then said, I should arrest them right now, at this time Renata knocked a photo he was next to me.
-Days later he swore to shoot me six times in the head until we got a signed bass with hundreds of signatures against him, so they transferred him to Rio Branco.
+Look, that day when you boarded the bus to travel, the police chief came up to me and asked who these guys were?
+I replied, "They're students, my friends."
+He then said, "I should arrest them right now."
+At that moment, Renata took a picture of him and he was standing next to me.
+A few days later, he swore to shoot me six times in the head until we managed to get a petition with hundreds of signatures against him.
+So they transferred him to Rio Branco.

-A socialist hug from comrade
+A socialist hug comrade

-Councilor Francisco Mendes
+Councilman Francisco Mendes

 After his death, several million hectares of Amazon rainforest were declared "extraction reserves" in Brazil, Peru and Bolivia.
-He inspired UNESCO's Man and Biosphere Program and GREENPEACE, whose member Paul McCartney paid tribute to him on his album Flowers in the Dirt, with the song How Many People, written in 1989.
+He inspired UNESCO's Man and Biosphere Programme and GREENPEACE, whose member Paul McCartney paid tribute to him on his album Flowers in the Dirt, with the song How Many People, written in 1989.

 View full details